Vaccine numbers hit new low, again

-INDIANAPOLIS — The number of Hoosiers seeking COVID-19 vaccinations hit another new low this past week, returning to a familiar decline after a one-week blip up.
+INDIANAPOLIS — The number of Hoosiers seeking COVID-19 vaccinations hit another new low this week, returning to a recent declining trend after a one-week blip upward.

 After vaccine numbers rose slightly last week both locally and statewide — the first and only time that’s happened since a mid-April peak excluding the first week Hoosiers 12-15 became eligible — uptake returned to its week-to-week decreases this week.

-The decreases continue not for a lack of available unvaccinated people — more than half of eligible Hoosiers are still yet to become fully vaccinated — but simple as a result of waning demand.
+The decreases continue not for a lack of available unvaccinated people — more than half of eligible Hoosiers are yet to become fully vaccinated — but simply as a result of waning demand.

-This past week, the four-county area saw just 500 new people show up to get a first vaccine, the lowest one-week total to date, dropping below the previous low of 581 in one week for the week ended June 4.
+This past week, the four-county area saw only 500 new people show up to get a first vaccination, the lowest one-week total to date, dropping below the previous low of 581 for the week ended June 4.

 Indiana’s overall numbers dropped similarly this past week to 38,980 first-timers coming for a vaccine, also a new record low for the state.